mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Recon 1, Survival 1, Melee (claw) 2
 Claw (2d6), Armor 1.
 Number Encountered: 1
 Greatkites are flying predators, who swoop down from above to impale their targets.
-A single greatkite has a range of several dozen kilometres, as they must travel a great distance to find enough food.
+A single greatkite has a range of several dozen kilometers, as they must travel a great distance to find enough food.

 ##### KEANOU KKEANOUEANOU